-We vote globally in over 60 countries across both our actively managed and index/rules based passive strategies.
-We seek to vote all shares held consistently across our range of investments, in order to maximize the outcome of the vote.
+We have a long history and track record of exercising voting rights, based upon UBS voting guidelines.
+We vote globally in over 60 countries across both our actively managed and index/rules based strategies.
+Where appropriate we seek to vote all shares held consistently across our range of investments, in order to maximize the outcome of the vote.

 As long-term shareholders we will generally seek to support current management initiatives.
-However where we have concerns with a company arising from our stewardship and engagement activities, or in relation to a particular resolution that we believe is not in the interests of our clients, we may choose not to support a particular proposal.
+However, where we have concerns with a company arising from our investment analysis, stewardship and engagement activities, or in relation to a particular resolution that we believe is not in the interests of our clients, we may choose not to support a particular proposal.
 This includes resolutions put forward by both company management and outside parties.